Association Guide

 The Telecommunications Carriers Association was established in 1987 with the aim of contributing to the sound development of the telecommunications business and to improved convenience for the people by addressing common issues faced by telecommunications carriers.

-Given this, as well as our aim to fulfill our social responsibility as an organization consisting of telecommunications carriers playing central roles in DX, the Telecommunications Carriers Association will promote initiatives to contribute to the sound development of telecommunications business, such as ensuring the safety and reliability of information and communication networks, in addition to contributing to consumer support, social contributions, and other areas.
+Given this, as well as our aim to fulfill our social responsibility as an organization consisting of telecommunications carriers playing central roles in the info-communications industry, the Telecommunications Carriers Association will implement initiatives to contribute to the sound development of telecommunications business, such as ensuring the safety and reliability of information and communication networks, in addition to contributing to consumer support, social contributions, and other areas.
 All members of the Telecommunications Carriers Association will continue to work as hard as we can, while competing with one another, towards the further growth of the info-communications industry, with our first priority being to improve convenience for the people of Japan, in this fiscal year as well.

-June, 2024
+June, 2025